xmos/fwk_core/modules/multitile_support/README.md

 where *X* is the tile number.
 The four arguments are channel ends that connect to each of the other tiles.
 In the above protoype, c*Y* indicates a channel to tile *Y*.
-Where a tile *Y* is not available and used, or the channel indicates a loopback (i.e. *X* == *Y*), that channel end argument is not a valid channel end, and must not be used.
+Where a tile *Y* is not both supported and used, or the channel indicates a loopback (i.e. *X* == *Y*), that channel end argument is not a valid channel end, and must not be used.

-If **MINIMISE_MAIN_TILE_ARGS** is defined, the entry point prototype for tiles defined as both available and used will be as described above except
-that invalid channel ends are removed.
+If **MINIMISE_MAIN_TILE_ARGS** is defined, the entry point prototype for tiles defined as both supported and used will be as described above except that invalid channel ends are removed.
 For example, if tiles 0, 2 and 3 are available and used and MINIMISE_MAIN_TILE_ARGS is defined, the entry point prototypes would be: